Visiting Rome, Italy

 Getting to Rome

 Rome is served by 2 airport(s).
-It's a popular entry point for travelers visiting Italy.
+It is a popular entry point for travelers visiting Italy.

 Getting Around